cheonjaeung/shapedimageview/README.md

 `radius` and `cut_size` has the lowest priority.
 It means you can override radius value using specific corner attribute.

+`aspect_ratio` is an attribute to fix imageview's width and height ratio.
+It should be a `number:number` format.
+For instance, `1:1` means width and height always same.
+`16:9` means when width is 320px, height will be 180px.

 `shape_formula` attribute can accept formated string.
 To check how to use it, go to [Custom Shape](#custom-shape-using-formula) section.